bjornaer/hermes/README.md

 ---
 ### Introduction

+#### BTree
+In computer science, a B-tree is a self-balancing tree data structure that maintains sorted data and allows searches, sequential access, insertions, and deletions in logarithmic time.
+The B-tree is a generalization of a binary search tree in that a node can have more than two children.
+Unlike self-balancing binary search trees, the B-tree is well suited for storage systems that read and write relatively large blocks of data, such as discs.
+It is commonly used in databases and file systems.

+### Legacy content (but still interesting)
 #### CRDT
 Conflict-Free Replicated Data Types (CRDTs) are data structures that power real-time collaborative applications in distributed systems.
 CRDTs can be replicated across systems, they can be updated independently and concurrently